kenferrara/marketplaces/azure/README.md

 2. Using Azure Portal

-   You can also go to [Create UI Definition Sandbox](https://portal.azure.com/?feature.customPortal=false#blade/Microsoft_Azure_CreateUIDef/SandboxBlade), paste your UI definition to the windows and click *Preview >>* button to check how UI works.
+   Go to [Create UI Definition Sandbox](https://portal.azure.com/?feature.customPortal=false#blade/Microsoft_Azure_CreateUIDef/SandboxBlade), paste your UI definition to the windows and click *Preview >>* button to check how UI works.

    To see outputs of UI, you can either download output on the last screen or check outputs in browser's console.

 ## How to build all products